-It is also important to note that if adaptive capacity is to be improved, resources - such as this report - will need to be effectively communicated in ways that are understandable and accessible for the community.
-As shown in Figure 35, literacy rates across the city, and particularly in the more vulnerable informal settlement areas, are low, with 16% of the population self-identifying as not 'literate' in English, a level that was stated by stakeholders as being significantly higher in terms of written rather than spoken language.
+It is also important to note that if adaptive capacity is to be strengthened, resources and knowledge - such as the findings in this report - will need to be effectively communicated in ways that are understandable and accessible for the community.
+As shown in Figure 36, literacy rates across the city, and particularly in the more vulnerable informal settlement areas, are low, with 16% of the population self-identifying as not 'literate' in English, a level that was stated by stakeholders as being significantly higher in terms of written - rather than spoken - language.
+Roughly half of the urban population identified as being literate in French; however the overlap between Francophone and English-speaking residents is not identifiable through available census data (making a figure for total illiteracy difficult to calculate).

-Figure 35: Self-reported English literacy levels across Greater Port Vila (data extracted from VNSO 2014)
+Figure 36: Self-reported English literacy levels across Greater Port Vila (data extracted from VNSO 2014)

-Use of multimedia, particularly television and radio, to disseminate information was encouraged; although 30% of households do not own a television (VNSO 2014), many have access through social gatherings and sporting events, as evidenced in the Blacksands Transect Walk (Annex 3).
-Most households (90%) do not have an internet connection, although the levels of internet access are increasing.
+Use of multimedia, particularly television and radio, to disseminate information was encouraged; although 30% of households do not own a television (VNSO 2014), many have access through social gatherings and sporting events, as evidenced in the Blacksands Transect Walk.
+Most households (90%) do not have fixed-line internet (see Figure 37), although connection levels are increasing.
 Mobile technology is however extremely prevalent, with 90% of households having one or more mobile devices (ibid), and a number of successful research projects have been conducted via mobile surveying techniques and information dissemination (see, for example, McDonald 2013).
 Use of summary reports or fact sheets in Bislama, specific to local communities or wards, would also assist in integrating knowledge of climate change into community-level structures, thus strengthening local adaptive capacity.

 Engagement with Wan Smolbag as an approach for developing verbal and theatre-based communication of climate vulnerability and risks was identified as an immediate opportunity for increasing adaptive capacity in the informal settlement areas, particularly Blacksands, where the group already has extensive operations.
-Avenues for funding an exploratory communication exercise are currently being explored by RMIT University.
+Seed funding for an exploratory 'communication of climate risks' exercise has been provided by RMIT University, with workshops to be arranged in 2015.